-- 4.8.4 The intent and desired outcome of the policy is expressly clear the expansion of renewable energy, through encouragement, promotion and facilitation, all of which the Proposed Development will help to deliver. - 4.8.5 The wording of Policy 11 Paragraph (a)(ii) makes it clear that the policy supports new and replacement grid transmission and distribution infrastructure.
+- 4.8.4 The intent and desired outcome of the policy is expressly clear the expansion of renewable energy, through encouragement, promotion and facilitation, all of which the Proposed Development will help to deliver in providing the essential grid connection for a consented wind farm. - 4.8.5 The wording of Policy 11 Paragraph (a)(ii) makes it clear that the policy supports new and replacement grid transmission and distribution infrastructure.

 - 4.8.6 Paragraph c) of Policy 11 references socio-economic benefits being maximised, rather than simply being taken into account.
-However, it is also important to note in regard to community benefit, guidance was issued via the Chief Planners letter of 20th September 2024 which provides clarity on the application of Policy 11(c) and the role of community benefits alongside policy considerations on maximising economic impact.
-The Chief Planner states explicitly that "We are, however, clear that these are voluntary agreements that sit independent of our planning and consenting systems, and NPF4 Policy 11 (c) does not alter this". - 4.8.7 With regard to maximising socio-economic benefits, the Applicant has adopted a 'Sustainable Procurement Code' and its related 'Sustainable Procurement Code Supplier Guidance' and these are relevant to take into account.
-The Sustainable Procurement Code is applied to development projects that the Applicant progresses, and its principal purpose is to ensure that the Applicant's key values are supported, managed and where possible improved. - 4.8.8 The Code sets out various obligations on suppliers and contractors covering climate action and in relation to providing affordable clean energy.
-The Code also addresses environmental obligations and also sets out a clear commitment to "decent work and economic growth" (Page 10).
+It is relevant to note in regard to community benefit, guidance was issued via the Chief Planner's letter of 20 September 2024 which provides clarity on the application of Policy 11(c) and the role of community benefits alongside policy considerations on maximising economic impact.
+The Chief Planner states explicitly that "We are, however, clear that these are voluntary agreements that sit independent of our planning and consenting systems, and NPF4 Policy 11 (c) does not alter this". - 4.8.7 With regard to maximising socio-economic benefits, the Applicant has adopted a 'Sustainable Procurement Code' and a related 'Sustainable Procurement Code Supplier Guidance' and these are relevant to take into account.
+The Sustainable Procurement Code ("the Code") is applied to development projects that the Applicant progresses, and its principal purpose is to ensure that the Applicant's key values are supported, managed and where possible improved. - 4.8.8 The Code sets out various obligations on suppliers and contractors covering climate action and in relation to providing affordable clean energy.
+The Code also addresses environmental obligations and sets out a clear commitment to "decent work and economic growth" (page 10).
 A key objective is to ensure that economic value is shared.
 Amongst the various specific obligations on the Applicant and suppliers is reference to local supply chains.
 In that regard, page 10 sets out that: